-Mechanical CPR Devices (25) (carryover from FY21/22) UFA EMS providers respond to approximately one out-of-hospital cardiac arrest every single day and the intervention that has been shown to have the greatest effect on outcome is high quality chest compressions.
+Mechanical CPR Devices (25) (carryover from FY21/22) Mechanical CPR Devices (25) (carryover from FY21/22) UFA EMS providers respond to approximately one out-of-hospital cardiac arrest every single day and the intervention that has been shown to have the greatest effect on outcome is high quality chest compressions.
 The mechanical CPR device provides mechanical chest compressions which have been shown to produce higher quality circulation than manual chest compressions.
 The mechanical CPR device is also a critical piece of equipment for maintaining continuous chest compressions during the logistics of transporting a patient in cardiac arrest, where interruptions in chest compressions could literally mean the difference between life and death.
 These devices also free up responders on short-handed crews to manage other tasks that must be accomplished simultaneously during an out-of-hospital cardiac arrest.
 Originally, the plan was to stock one mechanical CPR device on each of UFA's heavy apparatus (Fire Engine, or Ladder Truck).
 The reason for the reduction in quantity is that EMS Division has determined that it will be more cost and operationally effective to place these devices on UFA ambulances instead of the heavy apparatus.
 55-40-251 CAPITAL OUTLAY - STATION EQUIPMENT (CASH) \$84,000 PPE Drying Cabinet An additional drying cabinet is needed to augment our clean for duty firefighting protective gear exchange program.
 The new cabinet will accommodate up to sets of gear and dries them in about three hours in accordance with NFPA standards.
 This cabinet will speed up our ability to return clean and dry protective gear to our employees and reduces their exposure to carcinogens which are byproducts from fires.
-10,000 Paratech Breach Tool .0,000 These pneumatic tools are older generation tools that are tired and are no longer supported by the manufacturer.
+10,000 Paratech Breach Tool These pneumatic tools are older generation tools that are tired and are no longer supported by the manufacturer.
 The tool is ideal for breaching in a confined space without creating an IDLH atmosphere which ensures health and safety of rescue crews.
 This funding will place a new pneumatic Pak hammer kit at both Stations 117 and 121.
 The newer technology will enhance response times and service to the community.
 24,000 Fitness Equipment The fitness equipment will replace broken or un-purchased fitness equipment items that have become part of a baseline package of station fitness equipment across all fire stations within UFA.
 This allows firefighters the ability to work out while on duty to maintain a minimum fitness standard.
-50,000 / 30,000 4-00 (-0 55-40-301 NONCAPITAL EXPENDITURES (CASH) \$309,450 GETAC Devices (22) Replacement of failing Toughbooks with GETAC devices and mounts in other divisions such as Wildland, Investigations, and Logistics 88,000 Battery-Operated Ventilation Fans (7) These fans are used to ventilate smoke from interior spaces.
-The fans are needed to replace fans that are powered by internal combustion engines which are heavier and more bulky, require more maintenance, increase noise on incident scenes, and introduce carbon monoxide into spaces we are trying clear of smoke.
-Since these fans a lighter and generate much less noise, they are healthier for our employees to use and could reduce worker's compensation claims for strains and hearing loss.
-Additionally, we expect that costs to maintain our fans will decrease with the purchase and use of these machines.
-34,650 Rescue Saws (8) Replacement of older frontline rescue chainsaws for the heavy rescue program stations as carried on the heavy rescue apparatus.
-Tools are tired, worn from years of use and training.
-Replacement ensures reliable service to the community on RIT and technical response.
-This purchase would replace all saws (four each at HR117 and HR121).
-12,000 Handheld Power Tool Kits (2) The power tool kits at stations 117 and 121 are aging and are getting worn from use.
-These new cordless kits will replace old and tired corded and older generation cordless power tools that are becoming more difficult to service and maintain.
-New tools will be more powerful with longer battery life to enhance response and improve our ability to effect quicker rescues and realize greater serviceability.
-Additionally, we will expect to save space and time by having a single family/platform of tools with a common battery and compatibility.
-25,000
+50,000